 IMPORTANT: THE TRANSACTION PROCEDURE AND THE TERMS AND CONDITIONS KEEP CHANGING.
 GET IN TOUCH WITH US FOR LATEST UPDATES

-If you are looking to obtain an SBLC either through purchase or lease, you have arrived at your final destination.
-We are experts at handling issuance of SBLC and we have done it many times over.
-Investment Bankers, Project Owners, Oil & Gas Traders, Commodity Traders, etc. have successfully obtained SBLCs through us.
-If you follow our procedure, it is likely that you might obtain an SBLC provided you are financially capable to transact and possess the right business credentials.
-We do not entertain brokers or intermediaries.
-The clients first need to engage us as their sole and exclusive SBLC FACILITATOR for obtaining SBLC through us.
+Buying or Leasing SBLC : Looking for a genuine and reliable Provider to buy or lease a Standby Letter Of Credit (SBLC) or a Bank Guarantee (BG)?
+Well, your search ends here and there isn't any need to look further.
+We are experts at handling issuance as well as monetizing of SBLC/BG and we have successfully done it many times over.
+Corporations, Airline Operators, Investment Bankers, Energy Companies, Project Owners, Miners, Oil & Gas upstream and downstream companies, Commodity Traders, etc. have used our services to successfully obtain SBLCs/BGs.
+Since purchasing SBLC/BG is a complicated process, you need to follow our procedure to obtain an SBLC/BG provided you are financially capable to transact and possess the right business credentials as well as reason to purchase/lease these instruments.
+We are supported by some very well established and wealthy corporations, Institutions, funds, and Ultra High Net Worth Individuals (UHNWI) around the globe who act as our Providers.
+We generally do not accept applications from brokers or intermediaries.
+All applicants first need to engage us as their sole and exclusive SBLC FACILITATOR for obtaining SBLC/BG through us.
 Before proceeding, we strongly recommend one reads through the information below:

 WHAT IS SBLC ?

-SBLC or standby letter of credit is a guarantee of payment issued by a bank on behalf of a client that is used as "payment of last resort" should the client fail to fulfill a contractual commitment with a third party.
+Standby Letter of Credit (SBLC)/ Bank Guarantee (BG) is a guarantee of payment issued by a bank on behalf of a client that is used as "payment of last resort" should the client fail to fulfill a contractual commitment with a third party.
 Standby letters of credit are created as a sign of good faith in business transactions and are proof of a buyer's credit quality and repayment abilities.
 The bank issuing the SBLC performs brief underwriting duties to ensure the credit quality of the party seeking the letter of credit, then sends notification to the bank of the party requesting the letter of credit (typically a seller or creditor).

 A standby letter of credit shows a company’s credit quality and ability to repay loans.
-Although a SBLC is not intended for use, it helps fulfill business obligations in case the business stops operations, cannot pay its vendors or becomes insolvent.
+Although SBLC/BG is not intended for use as a replacement for immediate cash payment obligation, it helps fulfill business obligations in case the business stops operations, cannot pay its vendors or becomes insolvent.

 Small businesses often face difficulty when securing financing.
-For this reason, standby letters of credit may be especially beneficial for encouraging investors to lend money to a company.
-In case of default, investors are assured they will be paid principal and interest from the bank through which the SBLC is secured.
+For this reason, Standby Letters of Credit may be especially beneficial for encouraging investors to lend money to such a company.
+In case of default, investors are assured they will be paid the principal and interest from the bank through which the SBLC/BG is secured.

-Historically, Standby letters of credit were developed because the US regulator legally limited US bank’s authority to issue guarantees.
+Historically, Standby Letters of Credit were developed because the US regulator legally limited US bank’s authority to issue Bank Guarantees.

-SBLC’s are very similar to demand guarantees, which also require that the presentation of stipulated documents be compliant with the terms and conditions of the guarantee.
-SBLC’s and guarantees are different in terms of protection, they both serve the primary purpose of making sure that sellers get paid, but while a standby letter of credit protects the seller, a bank guarantee protects both sides, since it also protects the buyer in case the supplier never ships the goods or ships them in a damaged condition.
+SBLCs are also very similar to Bank Guarantees (BG), which too require that the presentation of stipulated documents be compliant with the terms and conditions of the Bank Guarantee.
+SBLC’s and Bank Guarantees are different in terms of protection, they both serve the primary purpose of making sure that sellers get paid, but while a Standby Letter of Credit protects the seller, a Bank Guarantee (BG) protects both sides, since it also protects the buyer in case the supplier never ships the goods or ships them in a damaged condition.